VarunBabbar/Image_Compressor/README.md

 ## General info
 This project is an extension to my 3rd Year Project.
 I developed a more efficient hyper-parameter search scheme and added Deep Learning based JPEG artefact removal.
-The code + dataset for training this artefact removal model will be added soon.
+The code + dataset for training this artefact removal model will be added to this repository soon.
 ## Dependencies
 The modules are created with:
 * [PyTorch 1.6](https://pytorch.org/get-started/locally/)